 The Gospel Is Powerful But Sharing It Is Hard Work

 In the same way, the gospel's power is in the Word of God which has intrinsic power to change people's lives by its self-replicating truth.
-Yet the baker (first the apostles and now us in the 21st Century church) has to work very hard to get the yeast to the right place.
+Yet the baker (first the apostles and now us in the 21st Century church) must work very hard to get the yeast to the right place.
 When it is there, the yeast takes over: it multiplies and ferments until the loaf is well risen and ready for the oven.
 The gospel is like that.
-It is our job to get it to the right people, and God's job to awaken their hearts to its truth.
+It is our job to get it into our community (1 Corinthians 15:10), or at least the little corner which is the world where we are.
+God's job is to awaken their hearts to its truth.

 But it is not easy.
 Kneading the seeds of gospel truth into a society is hard work.
 But do not abandon the task because of that.
-Once the gospel is placed into people, it becomes known and understood, because it is also hard at work.
-We cannot see that, any more than we can see with the naked eye how the bread rises; but we see its effects in changed lived and families and communities.
-So do not be afraid or ashamed to work hard in gospel ministry because the power that God releases is far greater than anything we can put in.
+Once the gospel is placed into people, it has the power to work its truth into their minds and hearts and start to change them from the inside.
+We cannot see that, any more than we can see with the naked eye how the bread rises; but we see its effects in changed lives and families and communities.
+So, do not be afraid or ashamed to work hard in gospel ministry because the power that God releases is far greater than anything we can put in.